tdwg/tcs2/examples/README.md

 ### Revision of Rhododendron subg.
 Pentanthera

-This is the examle that shipped with TCS 1.
+This is the example that shipped with TCS 1.
 It is based on a revision of _Rhododendron_ subg. _Pentanthera_ by Judd & Kron [\[judd_revision_1995\]](../docs/bibliography/#judd_revision_1995).

 [TurTLe](https://github.com/tdwg/tcs2/blob/master/examples/rhododendron-subg-pentanthera.ttl) |